Siaogang metro station

-Siaogang is the southern terminus of the Red line of Kaohsiung Metro in Siaogang District, Kaohsiung, Taiwan.
+Siaogang is the southern terminus of the Red line of the Kaohsiung Metro in Siaogang District, Kaohsiung, Taiwan.

 Station overview

-The station is a two-level underground station with an island platform and four exits.
+This is a two-level underground station with an island platform and four exits.
 It is 215 metres long and is located at the intersection of Yanhai Rd. and Hanmin Rd.
 It is the southernmost metro station in Taiwan.

-It is the terminus for the planned Linyuan Extension Line.
+It is the terminus for the planned Linyuan extension line.